 IMF eyes new relationship with biggest shareholder after Biden win

-[WASHINGTON] The election of Joe Biden as US president gives the International Monetary Fund a chance to reset its relationship with the United States, its largest shareholder, and make green initiatives a bigger part of its global economic recovery plan.
+THE election of Joe Biden as US president gives the International Monetary Fund (IMF) a chance to reset its relationship with the United States, its largest shareholder, and make green initiatives a bigger part of its global economic recovery plan.

-IMF managing director Kristalina Georgieva sent "personal" letters to President-elect Biden and running mate Kamala Harris this week, an IMF spokesman told Reuters, without providing any details about their contents.
+IMF managing director Kristalina Georgieva sent "personal" letters to the President-elect and running mate Kamala Harris this week, an IMF spokesman told Reuters, without providing any details about their contents.

 Mr Trump has mounted legal challenges to the election results, thus far without evidence, but the Fund typically shies away from publicly commenting on elections until they are concluded.